Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/code/README.md

 Neatened up the functions for averaging each of the 4 channels USB, BAT, SOLAR and LED.
 Condensed the print functions into more simple **getFB** and a more general **printFB** function which is used to print the floats as integers.

 ## 11 Extra Power Conservation
-Added solar detector code which switches LEDs off when solar ADC value goes below a certain value (0.27 was measured as threshold voltage but is quite temperamental).
+- Added solar detector code which switches LEDs off when solar ADC value goes below a certain value (0.27 was measured as threshold voltage but is quite temperamental).
-Also added code that send mcu to sleep if LEDmode is 0 for over 2 minutes.
+- Also added code that send mcu to sleep if LEDmode is 0 for over 2 minutes.
 This is currently commented because it is a bit pointless without having a second interrupt button.
+- Solved browning out issue by reducing brightnesses to [0, 10, 25, 45, 70]